LEND

 How might narratives cause distress?

-In the most recent Lived Experience Advisory Panel, we learned how narratives may cause distress (including frustration and feelings of exclusion) when they are poorly aligned with users’ circumstances, expectations, or identities.
+In the August 2025 Lived Experience Advisory Panel workshop, we learned how narratives may cause distress (including frustration and feelings of exclusion) when they are poorly aligned with users’ circumstances, expectations, or identities.
 Though not an exhaustive list, our discussions identified several ways a narrative might be problematic:

-Paying careful attention to the presentation and content of a story is only a (small) part of our job.
-User context is, as ever, key; a person's own experiences will strongly shape how they respond to a narrative.
-One participant had a strong reaction to a 'serving hatch' at a cafe as it represented '...everything I dreaded about joining a support group - serving hatch, cup of tea, elderly lady'.
-In another case a participant found that a narrative was 'relevant', but with 'no explanation as to why he (was) immediately told (he) needed a care home'.
+User context is key and a person's own experiences will strongly shape how they respond to a narrative.
+One LEAP member, whilst watching a video narrative, had a strong reaction to a 'serving hatch' at a cafe as it represented '...everything I dreaded about joining a support group - serving hatch, cup of tea, elderly lady'.
+In another instance a participant found that a narrative was 'relevant', but with 'no explanation as to why he (was) immediately told (he) needed a care home'.

-Although we cannot ever expect to perfectly match a narrative to a user's own experiences, given that mismatches can be harmful, we must consider approaches to mitigate and address harms as central to our intervention design.
+Although we cannot ever expect to perfectly match a narrative to a user's own experiences, given that mismatches can be harmful, we discussed the importance of ensuring approaches to mitigate and address harms are central to intervention design.

 Lowering the risk of distressing narratives

 What options are available to reduce the distressing effects of a narrative?
-From the LEAP workshop we identified five promising areas.
+We identified five promising areas.
 Four of them focus on preventing the delivery of a potentially distressing narrative, the fifth may provide support if a narrative causes distress.

 1. Narrative production Our discussions revealed some core concerns that might be dealt with when narratives are first produced.
 We must pay careful attention to the choice of narrator (that they can authentically discuss a chosen topic).
 We must ensure that sufficient attention paid to known key events (loss of independence was a highly emotive discussion in the workshop).
 We must ensure the narrative respectful and/or representative of different cultures or under-served communities.